-Termini Station is Rome’s main railway station.
-Every day 800 trains and 480,000 travellers pass through its platforms, making it the busiest train station in Italy.
+Roma Termini railway station is Rome’s most important train station.
+Every day 800 trains arrive and depart from this station, with over 480,000 passengers daily, making it the largest train stations in Italy.

 The station was built in 1867 and has been remodelled several times, most recently in 2000 for the Jubilee.